aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

       - Align trimmed reads to the genome.
       - Look for stacks of aligned reads.
       - Extract the genomic sequence surrounding each stack and attempt to fold it into a precursor miRNA hairpin structure.
-      - hairpins are checked to see if they match one of the "known" turkey miRNAs
+      - hairpins are checked to see if they match one of the "known" turkey miRNAs and similarity to known miRNAs from other taxa is used to help score matches.
       - Returns information about 3 categories of precursor miRNAs:
         - 339 "Novel" - precursor miRNAs with mature miRNAs present in the dataset but that don't match any of the provided precursor miRNAs. mirdeep2 doesn't provide expression data for these, so we used miRExpress to generate readcounts.
         - 191 "Detected" - precursor miRNAs with mature miRNAs present in the dataset and that match one of the provided precursor miRNAs.
 We used the expression data provided by mirdeep2.